youngkin/hugoblog/content/post/spidotmatrixmodule.md

 __Line 3__ defines a signal handler to provide graceful shutdown of the application if it is killed (e.g., ^C).

 __Line 8__, the call to [bcm_init()](./#bcm_init), initializes the the BCM2835.
-Among other things, it finds the appropriate memory offsets for the I/O peripherals address space and maps `/dev/mem` so that it is usable for programming the I/O functions. `bcm_init()` is a low-level function that will be described in detail in the next section, [Controlling a dot matrix display - interacting with the BCM2835](./#controlling-a-dot-matrix-display---interacting-with-the-bcm2835).
+Among other things, it finds the appropriate memory offsets for the I/O peripheral's address space and maps `/dev/mem` so that it is usable for programming the I/O functions. `bcm_init()` is a low-level function that will be described in detail in the next section, [Controlling a dot matrix display - interacting with the BCM2835](./#controlling-a-dot-matrix-display---interacting-with-the-bcm2835).

 __Line 13__, [init_spi()](./#init_spi), initializes the SPI interface which includes setting the I/O function on the GPIO pins to ALT0 (enables SPI0).